raik383h/Spring2019CourseProjectTDA/README.md

 Install the necessary packages to run the project from that directory with the command `npm install`.

 Run the UI project by typing `ng serve`.
 This command launches the server, watches your files, and rebuilds the app as you make changes to those files.
 Navigate to `http://localhost:4200/` to see your running front-end.

+For editing the Angular front-end, we recommend using Visual Studio Code.